 It’s still really hard to believe that the “best” team on the West Coast, Oregon, could be out of it with just one conference loss to Stanford.
 Everything might have gone Saturday night for the Ducks — a National Championship shot, a Pac-12 Championship shot and a Rose Bowl shot.
 Just one lousy loss and look what can happen!!

-Former UCLA head coach and College Football Hall of Famer Terry Donahue is an NCAA Football analyst for Dial Global.
+Former UCLA head coach and College Football Hall of Famer Terry Donahue is an NCAA Football analyst for Westwood One.
 This weekend, he will be a (mostly) unbiased observer alongside John Tautges as UCLA hosts Stanford.
 Our broadcast from what will soon be known as the Terry Donahue Pavilion begins Saturday at 6 PM Eastern.